nidhi041/E-Commerce-follow-along/readme.md

 Accepts login credentials (email/username and password) from the user.
 Retrieves user information from the database using the provided credentials.
 Uses bcrypt for hashing and comparing passwords securely

+# Milestone 8: Product Card Component

+## Overview

+In Milestone 8, we focus on creating a reusable product card component and designing a homepage to display a collection of these cards.
+Each card will showcase key product details, such as the product's name, price, and image.
+The goal is to create a clean and organized layout that improves the user experience and allows for easy browsing of products.
+This milestone demonstrates the principles of component-based design and how to efficiently manage dynamic content within your app.

+## Features

+*Reusable Product Card:* A single card component that accepts dynamic product details as props and renders them in a uniform, visually appealing way.
+The product card includes:

+1. Product name
+2. Product image
+3. Product price

+*Dynamic Rendering:* Use of JavaScript array mapping to iterate through a list of products and dynamically render each product's card with its respective data.
+*Homepage Layout:* A structured layout, designed using either CSS Grid or Flexbox, to display multiple cards on the homepage in a responsive, organized manner.
+*Consistent Design:* The card component ensures that the product details are presented consistently across all cards, providing a seamless user experience